Skip to content

 • Keep text brief.

-• Use tooltips only on interactive, keyboard-focusable elements to ensure accessibility.
+• Apply tooltips only to interactive, keyboard-focusable elements.

 • When implementing tooltips on touch devices, ensure they appear on tap and that this interaction does not conflict with other functionalities.